FrodeMog/VolumeScrollAnywhere/README.md

 4. A popup before a player launch could avoid player search
 5. Some websites or players might not work
 6. Website with multiple players could cause massive issues
+7. Will probably conflict with other similar extensions